ROOT-SGD: Sharp Nonasymptotics and Near-Optimal Asymptotics in a Single Algorithm: Introduction

 \section{Introduction}

 Let $f: \real^d \times \XiDomain \rightarrow \real$ be differentiable as a function of its first argument, and consider the following unconstrained minimization problem:

-where the expectation is taken over a random vector $\xi \in \XiDomain$ with distribution $\mprob$.
-In a statistical setting, the expectation may be an expectation over a population or it may arise as an empirical average over a random sample from a population.
-In either case, there is often a significant computational cost associated with computing such expectations, and the hope is that the optimization problem~\eqref{stoch_opt} can be solved efficiently based on an oracle that supplies only \emph{stochastic gradients} of the form $\nabla f(\theta; \xi)$, for $\xi \sim \mprob$ and any $\theta$.
-We assume in particular that we have access to independent and identically distributed draws, $\xi_t \sim \mprob,$ for $t = 1, 2, \ldots$.
+and where the expectation is taken over a random vector $\xi \in \XiDomain$ with distribution $\mprob$.
+Our goal is to approximately solve this minimization problem based on samples $(\xi_i)_{i = 1,2, \cdots} \simiid \mprob$, and moreover to do so in a way that is computationally efficient and statistically optimal.
+When the samples arrive as an online stream, it is desirable to compute the approximate solution in a single pass, without storing the data, and this paper focuses on this online setting.

-The simplest example of such a solution strategy is \emph{stochastic gradient descent} (SGD), which recursively updates a parameter vector, $\theta_t$, by taking a step in the direction of a single stochastic gradient, with a (possibly) time-varying step size $\eta_t$.
-While such a strategy has been surprisingly successful in modern large-scale statistical machine learning problems~\cite{nemirovski2009robust,bottou2018optimization}, it can be improved on, in theory and in practice, by algorithms that make use of more than a single stochastic gradient.
+Stochastic optimization problems of this type underpin a variety of methods in large-scale machine learning and statistical inference.
+One of the simplest methods is \emph{stochastic gradient descent} (SGD), which recursively updates a parameter vector $\theta_t$ by taking a step in the direction of a single stochastic gradient, with a (possibly) time-varying step-size $\stpsz_t$ \cite{robbins1951stochastic}.
+This simple strategy has been surprisingly successful in modern large-scale statistical machine learning problems~\cite{nemirovski2009robust,bottou2018optimization,nguyen2019new}; however, it can be substantially improved, both in theory and in practice, by algorithms that make use of more than a single stochastic gradient.
 Such algorithms belong to the general family of \emph{stochastic first-order methods}.
-Although the specific algorithmic variants that have been studied have similar forms, involving various weightings of past stochastic gradients, the arguments that have been employed to derive these algorithms, and to motivate theoretical analyses, have been quite different, as suggested by the range of terminology that has been employed, including ``momentum,'' ``averaging,'' ``acceleration,'' and ``variance reduction.''
-Roughly speaking, these ideas reflect two main underlying goals---that of proceeding quickly to a minimum and that of arriving at a final state that provides calibrated measures of uncertainty.
+Various procedures have been studied, involving different weightings of past stochastic gradients, and also a range of analysis techniques.
+The diversity of approaches is reflected by the wide range of terminology, including \emph{momentum}, \emph{averaging}, \emph{acceleration}, and \emph{variance reduction}.
+All of these ideas center around two main underlying goals---that of proceeding quickly to a minimum, and that of arriving at a final state that achieves the optimal statistical efficiency and also provides a calibrated assessment of the uncertainty associated with the solution.